FAQS, MISSION + CONTACTS:

 Yes!
 Passes are transferable up to two weeks ahead of each Craggin’ Classic.
 To transfer your pass, please email the event coordinator for your Craggin’ (emails at bottom of page).
 Thank you!

 We truly want everyone to feel comfortable and able to participate fully at our events, though there are certain accommodations that will be determined by the events' locations and other factors.
-Please email the event coordinator directly if there are ways we can make this experience most positive for you and your unique needs.
+Not all clinics are accessible.
+You can find more info on each event page.
+Please email the event coordinator directly if there are ways we can make this experience most positive for you and your unique needs or with any questions.

 Are Craggin’s rain or shine?